syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataGrid/ColumnDragAndDrop.md

 ### Cancel dragging for a particular column

-Dragging can be canceled for a particular column by handling the `QueryColumnDragging` event and using conditions based on [QueryColumnDraggingReason](http://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.QueryColumnDraggingReason.html).
-Refer to the following code sample to cancel dragging for a particular column:
+Dragging of a particular column can be canceled using [QueryColumnDraggingReason](http://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.QueryColumnDraggingReason.html) argument in the `QueryColumnDragging` event handler.

 {% tabs %}
 {% highlight c# %}